 9 Most Common Medical Accounts Receivable Problems and How To Fix Them?

 Well, A good accounts receivable management can transform the medical business cash flow from negative to positive.
 So to keep the AR process seamless follow the tactics mentioned in this blog.

 Does your healthcare firm have improper cash flow, due to poor account receivable management?
 Well, this isn’t an unusual issue.
 The accounts receivable problem has plagued healthcare accounting, that is hindering the objective and goals of the hospitals.

 Here are some of the common accounts receivable problems and their solutions, to stay consistent:

 1. Denial of Insurance Claims

-One of the most predictable accounts receivable problem is denied insurance claims.
-According to a survey conducted by the U.S Government Accountability Office (GAO) in March 2011, states that healthcare firms can lose about 10% potential profits if their denial management process is inadequate.
-And as per the report of the Medical Group Management Association (MGMA), every healthcare firm should have a denial rate of 4%.
+One of the most predictable accounts receivable problems is denied insurance claims.
+According to a survey by the U.S. Government Accountability Office (GAO), healthcare firms can lose about 10% of potential profits if their denial management process is inadequate.
+As per the Medical Group Management Association (MGMA) report, every healthcare firm should have a denial rate of 4%.

 2. Unnecessary write-offs

 Mostly the team of accounts receivable management, does not maintain those payments that are less in amount.
 This eventually affects the balance sheet of the hospitals.
 Because there are some patients who are willing to make payments in installments or will work with you to reduce their medical debt.